AugurProject/augur-core/README.md

   - if >period/2 submit Rnum and Votes[] for reporter
   - check in consensus if they match, if not, no vote ballot (allow people to change votes and hash up until lock in residual change)
   - anti cheat provide p and randomNum mechanism steal deposit (will need to support snarks eventually)

-c.createEvent(1010101, "lol", 20, 0, 1, 2)
+- add check for invalid outcomes in buy shares c.createEvent(1010101, "lol", 20, 0, 1, 2)
 s.mine(25)
 c.checkQuorum(1010101)